 Why Should Architecture and Interiors Be Designed Together?

-At Welch Design Studio and Welch Design Studio Interiors, we believe architecture and interiors should be designed together from the very beginning.
+At Welch Design Studio and Welch Design Studio Interiors, we believe the most successful homes are created when architecture and interior design are developed together as one unified vision from the very beginning.

-A home should not feel like the architecture was designed first and the interiors were added later.
-It should feel like one complete thought.
+A home should never feel as though the architecture was designed first and the interiors were simply added afterward.
+Instead, every element should work together seamlessly, creating a cohesive and intentional experience.
 The way a room is shaped, the way the light enters, the way the furniture sits, the way the materials meet, and the way someone moves through the space should all be connected.

-Architecture and interiors are not separate ideas.
-They are part of the same story.
+Architecture and interiors are not separate disciplines, they are complementary parts of the same design story.

 Architecture and Interiors Need to Speak to Each Other